-Curtailment payments to wind farm operators in the UK exceeded £139m in 2019 for 1.9TWh of curtailment (up from £125m in 2018); just one symptom of the increasing costs of balancing electricity generation and demand as the percentage of renewables’ generation increases in the UK.
+Curtailment payments to wind farm operators in the UK exceeded £274m in 2020 (up from £139m in 2019); just one symptom of the increasing costs of balancing electricity generation and demand as the percentage of renewables’ generation increases in the UK.

 This picture is repeated across the world due to grid capacity constraints, which Cumulus helps to unlock.
 High-energy, long-duration storage offers arbitrage and asset deferral, as well as ancillary service value propositions.
 The commercial renewables market for storage is expected to grow with the following increases in installed renewables capacity: